AzfarNayyan/SDA-PROJECT-Weather-App/README.md

 ----------------------------------------------------------------------------------------------------------------------------------

-:red_circle: How to Run/Compile this project: :bangbang:
+:red_circle: How to Run/Compile this project: :bangbang:</br>

-1- Download the zip file of the repository.
+1- Download the zip file of the repository. </br>
-2- Un-Zip the folder.
+2- Un-Zip the folder. </br>
-3- You can use NetBeans and IntelliJ Java compiler to run this project.
+3- You can use NetBeans and IntelliJ Java compiler to run this project. </br>
 4- For SQL database firstly you have to make a SQL database by running the queries provided on GitHub.
 Make a Database named ‘SDAProject’ as provided in WeatherAppDataBaseSchema.sql on the repository.
    MySQL based database is used.
-Use MySQL Workbench for this.
+Use MySQL Workbench for this. </br>
 5- Open the Project named ‘SDA-WEATHER-APP-MAIN' in the folder ‘MAIN WEATHER APP’.
-Open this project in the java compiler you have chosen.
+Open this project in the java compiler you have chosen. </br>
 6- In the project file and in the src folder there is a package named ‘BACKENDBussinessLogic’ which is BL for this project.
 In this package there is a main java executable class named
-   ‘BLBackendWeatherAppSDAProject.java’.
+   ‘BLBackendWeatherAppSDAProject.java’. </br>
-7- This main java class is executable, and you will run this file.
+7- This main java class is executable, and you will run this file. </br>
-8- In this file there are two static variables.
+8- In this file there are two static variables. </br>
-9- UI_NUMBER_1TERMINAL_2GRAPHICAL and DB_NUMBER_1SQL_2TXT.
+9- UI_NUMBER_1TERMINAL_2GRAPHICAL and DB_NUMBER_1SQL_2TXT. </br>
-10- SIMPLY CHANGE THE NUMBER TO ACCESS DIFFERENT UI'S AND DB'S. BOTH ARE INTERCHANGABLE.
+10- SIMPLY CHANGE THE NUMBER TO ACCESS DIFFERENT UI'S AND DB'S. BOTH ARE INTERCHANGABLE. </br>
-11- UI: (1 IS TERMINAL BASED) (2 IS GRAPHICAL BASED).
+11- UI: (1 IS TERMINAL BASED) (2 IS GRAPHICAL BASED). </br>
-12- DB: (1 IS SQL BASED) (2 IS TXT BASED).
+12- DB: (1 IS SQL BASED) (2 IS TXT BASED). </br>
-13- Change and run to compile.
+13- Change and run to compile. </br>
 14- The terminal UI has some meaning full outputs which basically tells how application is working.
-Please ignore if you are using Terminal UI.
+Please ignore if you are using Terminal UI. </br>

 ----------------------------------------------------------------------------------------------------------------------------------
 :red_circle: If you are facing library issue, make sure to include the libraries included in ‘JARS’ on GitHub repository. :bangbang:

-1. json-20240303.jar
+1. json-20240303.jar </br>
-2. json-simple-1.1.jar
+2. json-simple-1.1.jar </br>
-3. mysql-connector-j-8.3.0.jar
+3. mysql-connector-j-8.3.0.jar </br>

 ----------------------------------------------------------------------------------------------------------------------------------